MadrinanComLab/Proj-Vue-YouTube-Clone/README.md

     }
 ```

+## Vuex (Vue's State Management Library)
+This application uses `Vuex` to handle the data shared through all of the components. <b>Madriñan Computer Laboratory</b> conducted an experiment to better understand this before implementing it here.
+You can access the repository of the experiment, just click this [link](https://github.com/MadrinanComLab/Exp-Vuex).

 ## Vuex-Persistedstate Library
 `vuex-persistedstate` library was used in this project, this is used to prevent the state object from resetting if the page reloads.